J. G. BALLARD - SHORT STORIES

 It is worthwhile making a few general comments about the relative scarcity of those magazines in which Ballard appeared most frequently.
 Most issues of the science fiction magazines (Amazing, Fantastic, Interzone, Magazine of Fantasy & Science Fiction, Science Fantasy, Worlds of If, and the early issues of New Worlds) appear frequently on Abebooks and eBay.
 Ambit appears occasionally at those venues, but most issues are still available from the magazine itself.
 Bananas was a large format magazine printed on newspaper quality paper; copies tend to be rather difficult to find and are often subject to the usual browning and brittleness that affects old newspapers.
 Occasional copies are to be found on Abebooks and eBay, but one suspects their large size and inferior quality paper makes them a rather unattractive storage proposition to booksellers.

 New Worlds has a complex publishing history, for which see the magazine's entry at the website of the Visual Index of Science Fiction Cover Art (Visco).
 Issues up to and including #172 tend to be readily available, as for other science fiction magazines.
 Starting with issue #173, New Worlds was published as a large format glossy magazine, and became less an SF publication and more a magazine for imaginative and avant garde literature.
 From this point, the magazine also had significant distribution difficulties, which affected some issues more than others.
-These later issues are occasionally seen on Abebooks and eBay; in addition, the following sellers often have some issues in stock:
+These later issues are occasionally seen on Abebooks and eBay; they can also be obtained from John Davey, who holds a substantial amount of Moorcock-related publications for sale and is contactable at jaydedesign@compuserve.com.

 THE VIOLENT NOON: Varsity, 26 May 1951

 The Violent Noon was written when Ballard was aged 20 for a short story competition in the Cambridge University magazine Varsity.
 The story is set in Malaysia in the late 1940s, a period when British colonials were fighting infiltration by Marxist guerrillas.
-Needless to say, it is not easy to locate an original copy of the story's one and only publication; there is however a scan available in pdf format at Rick McGrath's website..
+Needless to say, it is not easy to locate an original copy of the story's one and only publication (indeed, outside of libraries it may well be impossible), although scans of the story do exist.

 PRIMA BELLADONNA: Science Fantasy, #20, December 1956